cheese-tart/cheese-tart/README.md

 📝 I am open to any collaboration and feedback.

-💖 I enjoy benchpressing and learning about cars and computers.
+💖 I enjoy benchpressing, playing the piano, and learning about cars and computers.